 In this simple example, the signature of the referenced method,

-Integer::compare, happens to match the (erased) function descriptor of
+Integer::compare, happens to match the (erased) function type of

 Notice that the syntax